-The United States eliminated sales of big game, including brown bears, and their parts in the game law of 1925 and established the Alaska Game Commission, the predecessor to the Alaska Department of Fish and Game (ADF&G).
+The United States eliminated sales of big game, including brown bears and their parts, in the game law of 1925 and established the Alaska Game Commission, the predecessor to the Alaska Department of Fish and Game (ADF&G).
 The Commission was responsible for imposing and revising brown bear seasons and harvest limits in Alaska.
 However, lack of enforcement of the law and increases in sport and trophy hunting, especially for big coastal bears, continued to threaten brown bear populations in some areas of Alaska.
 The law exempted Alaska Natives who were still permitted to hunt game, including brown bears, at any time of year for food and to sell game hides within Alaska unless otherwise restricted (Dufresne 1965).

 Beginning in 1961, after Alaska became a state, the government of the State of Alaska began restricting the harvest and use of brown bears in Alaska even more.
 The State prohibited the purchase, sale, or barter of brown bears or their parts (State of Alaska 1961).
 In 1961, the State introduced brown bear salvage and sealing requiring a hunter to retrieve the hide with claws attached and skull so that scientific information regarding the sex, age, and hide quality of harvested bears could be obtained by biologists.
-In 1968, the State introduced a harvest limit of one brown bear every four years in all areas of Alaska open to brown bear.
+In 1968, the State introduced a harvest limit of one brown bear every four years in all areas of Alaska open to brown bear hunting.
+Beginning in 1977, the State required all hunters to purchase a tag before hunting a brown bear.
 However, in much of rural Alaska, participation by subsistence users was very limited, and few subsistence harvests were reported through this system (Thornton 1992).